maliMirkec/personal-website/site/articles/be-careful-with-ch-units.md

   - type: banner-beta
     banner: newsletter
     animate: true
-permalink: false
-eleventyExcludeFromCollections: true
 ---

 Recently I discovered some weird issues with CLS, although my Lighthouse CLS results were perfect.
-Me being me, I started to investigate this odd behavior, and I learned a lot about system fonts and CSS ch unit along the way.
+Me being me, I started to investigate this odd behavior, and I learned a lot about system fonts and CSS `ch` unit along the way.

 ## System fonts